TVB: Decline

 On 29 June 2018, the South China Morning Post quoted insider information that TVBI and the Broadcast Operation Department had laid off 100 people for two consecutive days.
 By July, a cutdown by 30 in the sports department was announced, leaving only 5 people.
-The long-established show "Sports World" aired its final episode on 7 July 2018. myTV SUPER sports channel will end on 15 August.
+The long-established show Sports World aired its final episode on 7 July 2018. myTV SUPER sports channel will end on 15 August.
 By July, the "Hong Kong Animation Information Network" Facebook page stated that the dubbing group of about 70 people had been cut to 4, and there would be large-scale layoffs.
 Netizens expressed anger at this.

-TVB's General Manager Shin Keong Cheong said he did not renew his contract and denied the layoffs.
+TVB's general manager Shin Keong Cheong said he did not renew his contract and denied the layoffs.
 By August, in the interim results of TV broadcasting, the print version of TVB Weekly had been suspended and switched to an online version.
 The TVB8 and TVB Galaxy websites serving overseas ceased service in September 2018.
 MyTV Super's TVB Sports Channel and live news station had also stopped broadcasting with the TVB Travel Channel.
 It is reported that TVB will lay off 800 people.
 On 5 October, the same year, TVB announced the reduction of about 150 employees from TVB Weekly, the Production Coordination Department, the Arts Division and non-drama productions, which took effect on the same day.
-The layoffs included at least one producer and two directors of "Pleasure & Leisure".
+The layoffs included at least one producer and two directors of Pleasure & Leisure.

-In December 2019, Pro-government broadsheet Sing Tao Daily reported that TVB's current chairman, Charles Chan, is about to withdraw from his shares and intends to resign as chairman to leave TV Broadcasting Co., Ltd. On 16 December, Chief Executive Mark Lee issued an internal notice stating that about 350 employees would be cut, accounting for about 10% of the company's remaining employees.
+In December 2019, pro-government broadsheet Sing Tao Daily reported that TVB's current chairman, Charles Chan, is about to withdraw from his shares and intends to resign as chairman to leave TV Broadcasting Co., Ltd. On 16 December, chief executive Mark Lee issued an internal notice stating that about 350 employees would be cut, accounting for about 10% of the company's remaining employees.
 Following this, on 20 December, more than 50 behind-the-scenes staff members were fired, most of them from the variety show and the information, cultural and educational departments.
 On 20 January 2020, Charles Chan finally resigned as the chairman of the TVB board and as a non-executive director, and will sell all television broadcasting shares.

+In 2020, TVB signed Youku to expand mainland Chinese market.
+Drama co-production revenue grew by 72% after TVB signed coproduction agreements with Youku and Tencent.

+In 2021, TVB acquired a local e-commerce platform Ztore which owned and operated ztore.com and neigbuy.com.